wp-plugins/kimili-flash-embed/readme.txt

 == Upgrade Notice ==

 Version 2.4.1 and earlier of this plugin are broken as of WordPress 4.0.1.
-This release, version 2.5 will get you back in business, so upgrade today!
+This release, version 2.5.1	 will get you back in business, so upgrade today!
 See the changelog for more information.

 == Changelog ==

+= Version 2.5.1 =

+* Whoops!
+2.5 shipped with some undefined variable bugs!
+This release fixes those.

 = Version 2.5 =